Melissa Gorga Sits Among Moving Boxes As She Blows A Kiss Goodbye To Her Beloved NJ Mansion

-Melissa Gorga sat among a myriad of moving boxes as she blew a kiss goodbye to her beloved New Jersey mansion as the family moved out to begin a new phase of their lives in another home.
+Melissa Gorga sat among myriad moving boxes as she blew a kiss goodbye to her beloved New Jersey mansion, as the family moved out to begin a new phase of their lives in another home.

-The Real Housewives of New Jersey star held a hot beverage from Starbucks in her left hand as she leaned atop a large assortment of cardboard boxes in a slideshow of two photographs.
+The Real Housewives of New Jersey star held a hot beverage from Starbucks in her left hand as she leaned against a large assortment of cardboard boxes in a slideshow of two photographs.

-In the caption, Melissa spoke about new beginnings and how her family officially said goodbye to their Montville, New Jersey abode.
-She said she was “excited” about the prospect of starting over somewhere new but did not reveal any further information regarding the family’s new location.
+In the caption, Melissa referenced new beginnings and how her family officially said goodbye to their Montville, New Jersey abode.
+She added that she was “excited” about the prospect of starting over somewhere new but did not reveal any further information regarding the family’s location.

 In the images seen below, the reality television star showed off her style in a luxe black velour tracksuit with long, white drawstrings that hung from her hood.
-On her feet, she donned black and white graphic running shoes.
+On her feet, she sported graphic-print running shoes.

-Her long, auburn hair was parted in the middle and worn fashioned into soft waves that hung down her back.
+Her long, auburn hair was parted in the middle and fashioned into soft waves that hung down her back.

-In the second snap, Melissa looked up and blew the structure a kiss.
+In the second snap, Melissa looked up and blew a kiss.

 It was reported by People Magazine that Melissa and her husband, Joe Gorga, sold their home for a reported $2.5 million.
 She posted a message on social media, seen here, which revealed the bittersweet news.
 The couple are parents to three children, Antonia, Gino, and Joey.

-Just one week earlier, Melissa posted a cute image of her clan, minus her daughter seen here, where they lounged in their home.
-In the caption that accompanied the snap, Melissa said she was ready for some change.
-She shared her wishes of love to her 2.1 million followers.
-She ended her statement by saying that she was thankful for her fans for always having her back.
+Just one week earlier, Melissa posted a cute image of her clan, minus her daughter, seen here, where they lounged in their home.
+In the caption that accompanied the snap, Melissa wrote that she was ready for some change.
+She expressed her love for her 2.1 million followers.
+She ended her statement by adding that she was thankful for her fans for always having her back.

-In the comments section of the photograph, Melissa’s followers shared their good wishes for happiness ahead for the Gorga bunch.
+In the comments section of the post, Melissa’s followers shared their good wishes, including happiness ahead for the Gorga bunch.

 “Yay for a new adventure, congratulations, and good luck,” penned one follower.